 Please review the Connector Docs to determine which fields are available for your specific repository.
 If a field is not available, Tasktop will simply skip that step.

-If the default strategy does not cover your needs, you can also configure a Person Reconciliation extension on the settings screen, and select that extension here.
+If the default strategy does not cover your needs, you can also configure a Person Reconciliation extension on the Extensions (Settings) screen, and select that extension here.

 We recommend reviewing our Connector Docs to see each specific connector's unique fields available for Person Reconciliation so that you can better understand your specific use case.